Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 }
 ```

 Finally, when the user clicks the `send` button in the UI send whatever text has been placed in the `textarea`.
+This is achieved by calling `sendText` on the `conversation` reference.

 ```js
   }).catch(function(error) {